NivNagli/Particle-Swarm-Optimization-Neighborhood-Based/README.md

 "PSO_ALG_LOCKING2"

 # for mac environment :

+i made a Mac_Run_Pack.zip that contain all the files that you need to run the program on your mac i compile the files on the macbook air with the m1 chip so I'm not one hundred percent sure the version will fit everyone

 compilation commands for the c++ files first with init.txt at main.cpp as the boot input:
 1) g++ -c -Wall Vec2D.cpp Square.cpp Drone.cpp Forest.cpp main.cpp